-According to the RIAA’s website, in the 1960s, a single had to sell one million copies within the U.S. to be certified gold.
+In the 1960s, a single had to sell one million copies within the U.S. to be certified gold, according to the RIAA.

-These Eyes was co-written by the group’s lead guitarist Randy Bachman and lead singer Burton Cummings.
-According to music reviewer Joe Viglione, These Eyes was the 18th single released by the band since its inception in the late 1950s; however, it was the first song credited to the quartet of Bachman, Cummings, bassist Jim Kale and drummer Garry Peterson.
+These Eyes was co-written by The Guess Who’s guitarist Randy Bachman and singer Burton Cummings.
+It was the 18th single released by the band since its inception in the late 1950s, according to music reviewer Joe Viglione; however, it was the first song credited to the quartet of Bachman, Cummings, bassist Jim Kale and drummer Garry Peterson.

 The song was initially released as a single in Canada, where it reached the top 10 and helped the band earn a U.S. distribution deal with RCA Records.
 In April 1969, These Eyes was released in the U.S., where it became a breakthrough hit and earned the band its first top 10 single on the Billboard pop charts.

 In 2013, Canada Post featured The Guess Who on 63-cent Permanent stamp (Scott #2659) printed by the Lowe-Martin Group on Tullis Russell Coatings coated paper.

 The set, dubbed “The Canadian Recording Artists: The Bands,” featured three other acts, including Rush, Beau Dommage and The Tragically Hip.

 The Guess Who stamp depicts the band’s logo in the centre; the word “CANADA” near the bottom-left corner; and a P-mark indicating the issue as a non-denominated Permanent stamp in the top-right corner.